pixelnest/pixelnest.github.io/work/bulletml-for-unity/pattern-file/index.md

 All you need to do is to add the `DOCTYPE` tag with a path to the DTD (here, `./bulletml.dtd`) at the top your document.

 <div data-block="note">
-_Note_: Some developer tools, like Visual Studio, will take profit of the DTD file to update their auto-completion list.
+  **Note**: some developer tools, like Visual Studio, will take profit of the DTD file to update their auto-completion list.
-<br /><br />

   This way, the editor will always suggest you a valid tag, attribute or value at a given location.
 This is a great help and you should see if you can enable that feature in your favorite XML editor.
 </div>

 The pattern above does... nothing but is valid nonetheless.